-Entry visas are required by all visitors to Egypt and Wendy Wu Tours can assist you with the process of obtaining a visa.
+New Zealand passport holders can currently obtain a 'visa on arrival' in Egypt.
+Wendy Wu Tours we will have a 'meet and greet' representative available to assist you with this on arrival.
 Please be advised that your passport must have at least six months validity left on it when you arrive back to New Zealand.